 Seeking government intervention has always been seen as part of the solution to development in the Daintree Lowland Rainforest however political expediency has seen governments support both the pro-development and conservation position.

 While development pressure is driven by commercial interests, governments have been a big part of the problem and at times also an obstacle to a resolution.
-Some politicians in Far North Queensland support development in the Daintree Rainforest and business interests lobby them for support.
+Some politicians in Far North Queensland support development in the Daintree Rainforest and business interests lobby these politicians to obtain support.

 For forty years governments have been unwilling to put an end to development so the campaign to save the Daintree continues.